shaycheng/work_samples/README.md

-### Pipelines for Processing Brain and Spinal Cord MRI data
+# Pipelines for Processing Brain and Spinal Cord MRI data
+There are two pipeline samples, the first one is for spinal cord total area measurement

 #### Required Software and Tools